 What Goes to MOD?
 From residents only, MOD Recycle Yard accepts cardboard boxes, books, grass cuttings, tree and shrub trimmings, solid wood products, metal, some furniture (metal or solid wood, no upholstery, no plate glass).
 Be ready to show your Rossmoor ID to staff at the site.

-More Information…Recycle and landfill posters are in the Rossmoor phonebook, pages 18 and 19.
+More Information…Recycle and landfill posters are in the Rossmoor phonebook, pages 18 through 22.
 RecycleSmart has a more detailed list: https://www.recyclesmart.org.

 DON’T LEAVE ITEMS OUTSIDE containers!
 Your mutual can be charged extra.